Apple Podcasts | Google Podcasts

 And then there’s an enormous jump once you get to the 510-513 mark at 60.3%.
 And then the acceptance rates for people scoring the highest on the MCAT reaches up to almost 80%.

-Nevertheless, there is a compounding effect: the kind of student who is with it enough to really work hard and get a high MCAT score is probably also getting their clinical exposure, their lab work, and all the other things they’re supposed to be doing, as well.
+Nevertheless, there is a compounding effect: the kind of student who is with it enough to really work hard and get a 516 MCAT score (for example), is probably also getting their clinical exposure, their lab work, and all the other things they’re supposed to be doing, as well.

 [13:20] Hitting a 520 on the MCAT: Does It Matter?